trippedout/CloudVisionLib/README.md

 For using the library on its own, you can clone this repo and include the module, or, via `jcenter()` you can add it to your `build.gradle dependencies {}`:

-    // note: still awaiting sync to jcenter as of 3/30/2016 - give it a few hours compile 'net.trippedout:cloudvisionlib:0.1.0'
+    compile 'net.trippedout:cloudvisionlib:0.1.0'

 Once imported, you can start sending ImageRequests to the service.